rmsk2/soundy/README.md

 be customized in the file `soundyconsts.py` as can be the command which is used to clear the console after program start.
 Please change the constant `CLEAR_COMMAND` to `cls` under Windows.

+Via the entry `"activate_close_button"` (allowed values are `true` and `false`) you can control whether the program can be stopped by clicking the window's close button.
+This is useful during development but not neccessarily when the program is used for the intended purpose.
+In addition you can switch all text messages shown to german when setting the key `"lang"` to the value `"ger"`.
+If either of the previously mentioned keys are missing then default values are used.
+The default is to deactivate the close button and to show messages in english.

 ## Config of playlists

 Any `.json` file in the config dir is interpreted as a playlist. playlists have to have the following structure.